The History of the Henley Shirt – Rowing’s Menswear Staple

 The Union Boat Club rowing team.
 Image via UBC.

-The henley shirt was also coming to popularity at the dawn of the Britain’s Industrial Revolution, and inventions like the cotton gin and water powered milling allowed for mass production on a scale that had never been seen before.
+The henley shirt was also becoming popular at the dawn of Britain’s Industrial Revolution, and inventions like the cotton gin and water-powered milling allowed for mass production on a scale that had never been seen before.

 The henley remained almost exclusively in the realm of sportswear through the early 1970s.
 By the latter half of the twentieth century, t-shirts had become acceptable casual wear and a buyer for Ralph Lauren saw the henley’s potential as a new kind of t-shirt hybrid after seeing a vintage example.